vlsi-nanocomputing/bpatch/README.md

     options:

-		-v         : verify che correctness of the patch
+        -d         : use diff with option minimal to reduce the patch size" -v         : verify che correctness of the patch
 		-V         : verify che correctness of the txt patch -t FILENAME: write the patch in txt format